robmarkcole/reproducible-satellite-image-analysis/README.md

 <img src="https://github.com/robmarkcole/reproducible-satellite-image-analysis/blob/master/data/select_env.png" width="700">
 </p>

 You are now using the `sat_img_env` env and can start working.
-EXCEPT WE ARE NOT..
+EXCEPT WE ARE NOT, AND ARE STILL IN BASE..

 <p align="center">
 <img src="https://github.com/robmarkcole/reproducible-satellite-image-analysis/blob/master/data/env_usage.png" width="1000">